emaverick2001/PersonalPortfolio/src/content/blog/modding-tonal-energy.md

 ### Implementing the rest of the feature

-Around this time in the project, I talked to Fish about adding more substantial changes to binaries.
+Around this time in the project, I talked to my professor, Fish, about adding more substantial changes to binaries.
 He recommended [Frida](https://frida.re/) and [LIEF](https://lief-project.github.io/), both of which I ended up using on this project.
 I decided to use Frida for adding my feature, but I may have been able to add my feature into the binary using LIEF as well.

 #### Setting up Frida